-The Northeast Bedrock Mapping Project consists of scientists conducting geologic mapping and scientific research of complexly deformed crystalline igneous and metamorphic rocks in the Northeastern United States.
-Current mapping activities are focused in New Hampshire, Vermont, Connecticut, and New York.
-The Project produces high-quality, multi-purpose digital geologic maps and accompanying databases and reports to solve diverse problems in high-priority areas.
+The USGS is conducting geologic mapping and scientific research of complexly deformed crystalline igneous and metamorphic rocks in the Northeastern United States.
+Current mapping activities are focused on 1:24,000-scale mapping in New Hampshire, Vermont, Connecticut, and New York, plus regionwide 1:500,000-scale compilation of the bedrock geology of New England.
+The project produces high-quality, multi-purpose digital geologic maps and accompanying databases and reports to solve diverse problems in high-priority areas.
 The research is part of a Federal component of the National Cooperative Geologic Mapping Program called FEDMAP.
 FEDMAP geologic mapping advances nationwide geologic mapping and associated research as mandated by the National Geologic Mapping Act of 1992 (Public Law 102-285).
 The FEDMAP program produces world-class digital geologic maps and 3D framework models based on state-of-the art observation and scientific interpretation directed by high priority national issues.

 Below are data release products associated with this project.